cliftontoaster-reid/so_long/README.md

 [libOPUS](https://opus-codec.org/) - A codec for interactive speech and audio transmission over the Internet, used for sound effects and music in the game is licenced under the "BSD 2-Clause" Licence.

-[libFT](https://github.com/cliftontoaster-reid/libft) - A collection of useful functions for C programming, used in the game is licenced under the "MIT" Licence.
+[Clifton Toaster Reid's libFT](https://github.com/cliftontoaster-reid/libft) - A collection of useful functions for C programming, used in the game is licenced under the "MIT" Licence.

 [MinilibX](https://github.com/42Paris/minilibx-linux) - A simple graphics library for C, used for rendering in the game,